-The Synagogue des Tournelles (the Great Synagogue of "Marais" district in Paris) was dedicated to the worship of Ashkenazi rite on September 15, 1876 on the occasion of the New Year celebrations in month of Tishri.
+The Synagogue des Tournelles (the Great Synagogue of "Marais" district in Paris) was dedicated to Ashkenazi rite on September 15, 1876 for the New Year celebrations of Rosh Hashana.

-The presidents who worked for the community are in chronological order: Gaston Cohen-Tenoudji (zal, brother of Edmond, from 1958 to 1966), Robert Cohen-Tenoudji (zal, brother of Edmond, from 1966 to 1994).
-From 1993 until now it's Professor Marc Zerbib who is president of the Synagogue des Tournelles.
+The presidents who worked for the community are in chronological order: Gaston Cohen-Tenoudji (zal, brother of Edmond Cohen-Tenoudji, from 1958 to 1966), Robert Cohen-Tenoudji (zal, brother of Edmond Cohen-Tenoudji, from 1966 to 1994).
+From 1993 until now Professor Marc Zerbib is president of the Synagogue des Tournelles.

 In 1872 Marcellin-Emmanuel Varcollier, a pupil of Baltard, who was also an architect of the 18th arrondissement, was appointed for the construction of the Synagogue des Tournelles.
 Its construction was completed in 1876.